Government Ethics Outline

 7. Widely attended gatherings (WAG) and speaking engagements:

 a.
-When an employee's attendance will further agency programs, he may accept free attendance, food, or materials, generally only on the day of any presentation to be given, from the sponsor6 of:
+When an employee's attendance will further agency programs, he may be approved accept free attendance, food, or materials from the sponsor5 of a large gathering of persons representing a diversity of views or interests, such as:

-i.
-A gathering of members of an industry or profession; or
+i. members of an industry or profession; or

-8. Food and refreshments at a social event from someone who is not a prohibited source and where no fee is charged to anyone in attendance even if the employee was invited because of his official position.
-(This exception is not available to political appointees for gifts from a registered lobbyist or lobbying organization, Executive Order 13490, “Ethics Commitments by Executive Branch Personnel,” January 21, 2009, except see FN 5.)
+8. Food and refreshments at a social event from a person (not an organization) who is not a prohibited source and where no fee is charged to anyone in attendance even if the employee was invited because of his official position.
+Such an invitation from an organization must be reviewed and authorized in writing.